wcj365/apache-spark/docs/ubuntu-spark.md

 Insert this line: `export PYSPARK_PYTHON=python3` and run this command `#source .profile`
 ### Step 11 - Start up a Standalone Spark Master
 `#start-master.sh`

+The Master web UI is http://localhost:8080.
+However we need to install GUI desktop and a web browser.
 ### Step 12 - Start up Spark Worker Process (Slave)
 `#start-slave.sh spark://ubuntu:7077`

-The web UI is http://localhost:8080.
+The Applications/Jobs web UI is http://localhost:4040.
 However we need to install GUI desktop and a web browser.

 ### Step 14 - Run Spark Python Shell
 `#pyspark`